 Website: https://www.stitchfix.com

-Stitch Fix operates a bit like Bombfell.
+Stitch Fix operates where stylists pick out clothes for subscribers.
 Men and women provide some info on their fashion preferences, and a team of stylists send them a subscription box filled with items of hand-picked clothing.
 The clients can keep the items they want and send back the ones they don’t.

 These subscription boxes are sent monthly, meaning you’ll always have something to do.
 It’s awesome to curate clothes for people on a monthly basis.
 You can almost see their taste in clothing develop and change as the months go by.